THE BINOMIAL THEOREM

 -- then on collecting like terms we would find:

-Notice: The literal factors are all the combinations of a and b where the sum of the exponents is 4: a4, a3b, a2b2, ab3, b4.
+Note: The literal factors are all possible terms in a and b where the sum of the exponents is 4: a4, a3b, a2b2, ab3, b4.

 The degree of each term is 4.